IBM-Bluemix-Docs/security-advisor/setup-activity.md

 ## Connecting to Cloud Object Storage
 {: #activity-store-data}

-Before you can analyze your user and application activity, Security Advisor must have access to your activity flow logs that are stored in Cloud Object Storage.
+Before you can analyze your user and application activity, {{site.data.keyword.security-advisor_short}} must have access to your activity flow logs that are stored in Cloud Object Storage.
 To create the connection between the services, you must store the logs in a Cloud Object Storage bucket and then grant the service access to the bucket.

-You can choose to use an existing bucket that you already have created in Cloud Object Storage.
-Or, you can choose to create a bucket through the Security Advisor UI.
-When you choose to create a bucket through Security Advisor, the naming convention `BucketName_UUID.Region` is used.
-So, for example, your bucket name might be similar to `sa.telemetric.12ab45.us-south`.
-If you want to provide your own name, you can create a bucket through Cloud Object Storage by choosing the existing bucket option.

-1. In the {{site.data.keyword.cloud_notm}} console, navigate to [Security and compliance > Integrations > Data settings](https://{DomainName}/security-advisor#/integrations).
+1. In the {{site.data.keyword.cloud_notm}} console, navigate to [Security and compliance > Gain insight > Configure > Built-in Insights](https://{DomainName}/security-advisor#/integrations).
-2. Click **Connect bucket**.
+2. Click **Connect**.

-  Only one bucket can be used with Activity Insights at a time.
-  {: tip}

-3. Select whether to **Create a bucket** or to **Use an existing bucket**.

-  If you selected create a bucket:

-    1. Select a resource group and an instance of Cloud Object Storage.
-    2. Select **Activity Insights**.
-    3. Optionally, provide a description.
-    4. Click **Connect bucket**.

-  If you create a new instance of Cloud Object Storage in addition to a new bucket, a service-to-service authorization policy between Security Advisor and Cloud Object Storage is created on your behalf.
-If you create a bucket within an instance of Cloud Object Storage that you already have provisioned, you must create a *reader* [service-to-service authorization policy](https://{DomainName}/iam/authorizations) between the two services before an analysis can be complete.
-  {: note}

-  If you selected use an existing bucket:

-    1. Select a resource group, an instance of Cloud Object Storage, and a bucket.
+3. Select a resource group, an instance of Cloud Object Storage, and a bucket.
-    2. Select **Activity Insights**.
-    3. Optionally, provide a description.
+4. Optionally, provide a description.
-    4. Click **Connect bucket**.
+5. Click **Connect bucket**.
-    5. Create a *reader* [service-to-service authorization policy](https://{DomainName}/iam/authorizations) between Cloud Object Storage and Security Advisor.
+6. Create a *reader* [service-to-service authorization policy](https://{DomainName}/iam/authorizations) between Cloud Object Storage and {{site.data.keyword.security-advisor_short}}.

 ## Collecting activity flow logs
 {: #collect-activity-logs}